Avoid Stress – Choose Ease

 Creation is a process; there are no shortcuts, so you have to do the work.
 Avoiding stress requires commitment, persistence, consistency, and courage to see it through.
 It may sound overwhelming but it’s not and when you get there the rewards surpass the challenges.

 6 tips on how to create a positive chain reaction

-- Pay attention to your emotions; we all have an internal thermometer that gauges the temperature of the emotions.
+- Pay attention to your emotions; we all have an internal thermometer that gauges the temperature of our emotions.
 Find your neutral and if the temperature is above it, take action.

 - Focus on the positive; on what you want so that your brain will get what you want.